Hillarydalie/jiraniwatch/README.md

 # JIRANI

-This is a clone Awwwards.
-Awwwards is a web rating system to rate projects on the web.
-You will be able to do this, I wanted to test my skills in django by building a clone of awwwards using my knowledge in Django, a python framework.
-The application is accessible on both mobile and desktop version.
-Your comments and feedback are highly welcome.
+Neighbourhood is a web application that allows users to be in the loop of what is going on in their neighborhood.
+The user login and creates their profile which determines the kind of information they get depending their neighbourhood.Your comments and feedback are highly welcome.

 ## Features (User Stories)